We already published the list of best PS3 games of all time, now it’s time to discover the best PS3 RPGs of all time.

 Kingdoms of Amalur: Reckoning is a great mashup of Skyrim and the Fable series.

-Since the studio responsible for the game has shuttered its doors, it’s a shame that there will probably be no sequel, so that makes it a unique RPG that you need to play if you get the chance.
+And since one of the studios responsible for the game has shuttered its doors, it’s a shame that there will probably be no sequel, so that makes it a unique RPG that you need to play if you get the chance.

 #21.
 Dark Souls II: Crown of the Old Iron King

-Dark Souls II: Crown of the Old Iron King is a DLC expansion to Dark Souls II and adds a new section of Drangleic to explore and a new mystery to uncover.
+Crown of the Old Iron King is a DLC to Dark Souls II and adds a new section to explore and a new mystery to uncover.

 #20.
 Dark Souls II: Crown of the Sunken King